Jacobi Coordinates on Hyper-tori and Geometric Factors in the Volume Dependencies: Geometric Factors on hyper-tori

-Where $I=\{-1,0,1\}$ and $\prime$ denotes $n =0$ have been omitted in the sum.
-We can arrange this sum into different break-up channels denoted by the tuple $A,C$: On our integral domain $B^{d\times A}$, if we shift $\vec x_{C_1}, \vec x_{C_2},\ldots$, by $L$, then the center of mass for this cluster $C$ are certainly far away from all remaining particles.
-Our localized wavefunction $\mathcal{A}(\vec x +\vec n L) $ naturally admits a factorization of cluster $C$, allowing the label $C$.
-We count multiplicity of label $C$ and call it $G_{A,C}$, and above equation can be rearranged into:
+where $I=\{-1,0,1\}$.
+We can arrange this sum into different break-up channels denoted by the tuple $A,C$.
+On our integral domain $B^{d\times A}$, if we shift $\vec x_{C_1}, \vec x_{C_2},\ldots$, by $L$, then the center of mass for this cluster $C$ is certainly far away from all remaining particles.
+Our localized wavefunction $\mathcal{A}(\vec x +\vec n L) $ naturally admits a factorization into cluster $C$ and its complement, allowing the label $C$.
+For a fixed cluster-relative displacement, we group the microscopic shifts that produce the same factorized component under permutations of identical particles.
+We call the size of this group $G_{A,C}$; geometrically, its members correspond to distinct coordinate-labeled but symmetry-related faces of the periodic domain (cf. the construction illustrated in Figs.~\ref{fig:ite} and \ref{fig:coord}).
+The above equation can then be rearranged into: